2009 BCS National Championship Game: University of Oklahoma

 The Sooners, coached by Bob Stoops, lost one game during their regular season to Texas in the annual Red River Rivalry contest, 45–35 on October 11.
 During the regular season, quarterback Sam Bradford, winner of the 2008 Heisman Trophy, led the Sooners on offense to become the highest-scoring team in NCAA history (702 points) and the first team to score 60 or more points in five consecutive games.
 The game was Oklahoma's fourth BCS Championship appearance.

+University of Florida

+The 2008 Florida Gators football season was marked by a powerful combination of dynamic offense and relentless defense.
+Under head coach Urban Meyer, the team, led by Heisman Trophy-winning quarterback Tim Tebow, finished the regular season with a 12-1 record, showcasing a potent spread offense and a formidable defense that consistently stifled opponents.
+Key victories included a thrilling win against rival Georgia and a dominant performance in the SEC Championship game against Alabama.